spdx/spdx-spec/chapters/appendix-IV-SPDX-license-expressions.md

 A License Exception can be expressed in RDF via a `<spdx:LicenseException>` element.
 This element has the following attributes:

-* Comment - An `rdfs:comment` element describing the nature of the exception.
+* Comment - An `spdx:comment` element describing the nature of the exception.
 * See Also (optional)- An `rdfs:seeAlso` element referencing external sources of information on the exception.
 * Example - Text describing examples of this exception.
 * Name - The full human readable name of the item.